-The company maintains a 1998 Stock Incentive Plan (the "1998 Plan"), as amended on December 15, 2003, under which the company's Board of Directors issues stock options and stock grants to key employees.
-A maximum amount of 3,500,000 shares can be issued under the 1998 Plan.
+The company maintains a 1998 Stock Incentive Plan (the "1998 Plan"), as amended on December 15, 2003, under which the company's Board of Directors issued stock options and made restricted share grants to key employees.
+Effective February 15, 2008 and in accordance with plan parameters, the company is no longer permitted to make grants under the 1998 Plan.
+Accordingly, no shares are available for issuance under the 1998 Plan.
 Stock options issued under the plan provide key employees with rights to purchase shares of common stock at specified exercise prices.
 Options may be exercised upon certain vesting requirements being met, but expire to the extent unexercised within a maximum of ten years from the date of grant.
-Stock grants issued to employees are transferable upon certain vesting requirements being met.
+Restricted share grants issued to employees are transferable upon certain vesting requirements being met.